Wilson-CK/AI-ML/README.md

 **Bar Coupons:**

+* **Problem to solve:** Highlight the differences between customers who did and did not accept the bar coupon

 * Bar dataframe “BarDF” has: 2,017 rows and 25 columns.

 * Proportion of entries that accepted the bar coupon: 41.00%